Updated: Jun 14

 Making sure the layout of a website looks well put together

 The graphic designer handles visual concepts.
 One person can do both, or two people will need to complete your website.

 If who you hire is just a website designer, you will need to hire an extra person.
 But, if you find someone who does both, be ready to pay that one person the same way you would pay two people.

-This one person had to do double duty to build up both skills, and you’re paying for expertise.
+This person had to double-duty to build up both skills, and you’re paying for expertise.

 6. Beware of poor customer service.

 From the start, if a designer is unresponsive, has a bad attitude, or jerks you around, don’t do business with them.